 In this online event, Martin Puchner discusses reimagining the English Department as a center of world literature—with practical steps that departments and faculty members can take to effect this transformation. |

-An exploration of why this work has endured and Q&A with Emily Wilson, translator of The Norton Library volume and Norton Critical Edition. |
+The Norton Library volume and Norton Critical Edition. |

 ---|